 Whenever tires are replaced, they should be replaced with tires of the same size.
-Following is an example of tire size with an explanation of what each component means.
+The following is an example of tire size with an explanation of what each component means.

-P245/40R17 91W
+245/40R17 91W

-- P Vehicle type (P indicates passenger vehicle). - 245 Tire width in millimeters. - 40 Aspect ratio (the tire's section height as a percentage of its width). - R Tire construction code (R indicates radial).
+- 245 Tire width in millimeters. - 40 Aspect ratio (the tire's section height as a percentage of its width). - R Tire construction code (R indicates radial). - 17 -Rim diameter in inches.